Equestrians with Disabilities - Horse Show Class Guidelines

 - Riders or their families do not have to own the horse.
 The horse, however, must be registered with one of the Alliance breeds, ABRA, AQHA, APHA, Aphc, IBHA, PHBA, PtHA, and POA.
 Only Geldings or mares may be shown.
 No stallions are allowed.
 A horse may be shown only once in each class.

-- Each Participant in the NSBA Independent and Supported classes must be at least 8 years of age and have a diagnosed mental or physical condition as listed below and attested to by a licensed medical physician on the NSBA or breed association Special Diagnosis Form (ww.nsba.com) which must be completed by a PATH, Intl certified Special Olympic Coach or certified therapeutic riding instructor. indicating the adaptive equipment required for the participant.
+- Each Participant in the NSBA Independent and Supported classes must have a diagnosed mental or physical condition as listed below and attested to by a licensed medical physician on the NSBA or breed association Special Diagnosis Form (ww.nsba.com) which must be completed by a PATH, Intl certified Special Olympic Coach or certified therapeutic riding instructor. indicating the adaptive equipment required for the participant.

 - Eligible conditions for participation in the NSBA Independent and Supported classes include: amputation, Arthrogryposis, Asperger’s Syndrome, Autism, Batten’s Disease, cerebrovascular accident (stroke), cerebella ataxia, Cerebral Palsy, Coffin Lowry Syndrome, Cystic Fibrosis, Down Syndrome**must have negative cervical x-ray for Atlantoaxial Instability, dwarfism, Fragile X Syndrome, Freidrick’s Ataxia, Guillan Barre Syndrome, hearing impairment, Hunter’s Syndrome , Juvenile Rheumatoid Arthritis, cognitive disabilities, Microcephaly, Multiple Sclerosis, Muscular Dystrophy, Post Polio Syndrome, Prader Willie Syndrome, Rhett Syndrome, Spina Bifida, spinal cord injury, Tourette’s Syndrome, traumatic brain injury, trisomy abnormalities and visual impairments.